neocxf/file-conversion/README.md

 ## How to use

-There are two way to use this project.
-One way is build the project as an war file adn deploy to tomcat container.
-The second way is deploying in docker container.
+There are three ways to use this project.
+One way is to build the project as an war file and deploy to tomcat container.
+The second way is to deploy in docker container.

 ### [Traditional way (war deployed)](id:war)
    Make sure that the phantomjs package is installed, and `/usr/local/phantomjs --version` works